State-domain Change Point Detection for Nonlinear Time Series Regression: Practical Implementation

 \subsection{The bootstrap procedure}

-It is well known that the convergence rate of the Gumbel distribution in \cref{thm_main} is slow and a very large sample size would be needed for the approximation to be reasonably accurate.
-To overcome this problem, we shall consider the following simulation-based bootstrapping procedure that can help improve the finite-sample performance of the proposed test.
+It is well known that the convergence rate of the Gumbel distribution in \cref{thm_main} is slow.
+As a result, a very large sample size would be needed for the approximation to be reasonably accurate.
+To overcome this issue, we propose a simulation-based bootstrap procedure to improve the finite-sample performance of the proposed test.
+The bootstrap procedure is as follows.